richardxing/G2Net_GoGoGo/README.md

 # 1. Introduction
 I want to express my gratitude to my outstanding teammates iafoss, vincentwang25, anjum48, and yamsam for their incredible contribution towards our final result.
 It was a great team effort, and the team brought the best from each of us.
 I am very glad that we got into the money (3rd place) and a gold medal for this competition.

 The write-up is based on our posted solution(https://www.kaggle.com/c/g2net-gravitational-wave-detection/discussion/275617), which is the result of the cumulative efforts of all our team members.
-I modified it and added several sections to include my experiences in the competition and some of my thoughts after the competition is over.
+I modified it to make it more pedagogical and added several sections to include my experiences in the competition and some of my thoughts after the competition is over.

 # 2. Overview of the competition
 Gravitational waves (GW) are predicted by Einstein’s general theory of relativity.
 They are ripples in the fabric of space-time.
 Currently, we have 3 GW detectors (LIGO Hanford, LIGO Livingston, and Virgo) on the earth.
 GW can produce unimaginably tiny strains on the detectors.
 Even the detectors are some of the most sensitive instruments on the planet, the signals are buried in detector noise.
 Therefore, the data from the detectors are time series, mostly with very low signal to noise ratio.

 One approach used by researchers to find the trace of GW signals is a computational method called matched-filtering.
 However, it requires to compare the time series data with a huge number of templates, for each data sample.
 This method is very computational demanding.
 To discover gravitational waves more efficiently and accurately, people use machine learning methods.

 In this competition, people aim to detect GW signals from the mergers of binary black holes.
 Specifically, people build models to analyze simulated GW time-series data from a network of Earth-based detectors.
-The data are time series of 2-seconds chunks containing simulated gravitational wave measurements from a network of 3 gravitational wave interferometers (LIGO Hanford, LIGO Livingston, and Virgo).
+The data are time series of 2-seconds(length 4096, with sampling rate 2048Hz) chunks containing simulated gravitational wave measurements from a network of 3 gravitational wave interferometers (LIGO Hanford, LIGO Livingston, and Virgo).
 Each time series contains either detector noise or detector noise plus a simulated gravitational wave signal.
 The task is to identify whether a GW signal is present in the data.
 The training set has 560k samples and the test set has 226k samples.
 The metrics for this competition is area under the ROC curve between the predicted probability and the observed target.

 # 3. Summary
 (It should be noted that all the number estimations for improvement of the model(boost) from the methods mentioned below in this report depend on when the methods are applied.
-Models are harder to improve when their scores are higher, because the mistakenly classified samples are usually lower SNR samples.)
+Models are harder to improve when their scores are higher, because the mistakenly classified samples are usually lower SNR samples.
+1bps=0.0001, a term borrowed from finance industry.)

 ### Preprocessing
+* Perform whitening to normalize power of signals from different frequencies (essential for 1D models and big boost for 2D models)
-*	Using avg power spectral density (PSD) of noise sample data for PSD estimation (crucial for whitening)
+*	Use average power spectral density (PSD) of noise sample data for PSD estimation (crucial for whitening)
-*	Extending waves to reduce artifacts near the boundary
+*	Extend waves to reduce artifacts near the boundary
-*	Whitening with Tukey window
+*	Whiten signals with estimated PSD and Tukey window as window function
-### GW Simulation for Pretraining
-*	Synthesize data by ourselves, trying to find a distribution of 15 GW parameters that is similar to competition data
-*	Total mass and mass ratio for binary black holes are the most important parameters out of 15 parameters to generate GW
-*	Signal-Noise Ratio injection distribution is Gaussian with mean 3.6 and variance 1 in our synthetic data
-*	Pretraining with our synthetic data helps the performance (2~8bps)
 ### 1D Models [best single model: 0.8819/0.8827/0.8820 at CV, public, and private LB]
 *	Customized network architecture (CNN) targeted at GW detection
 *	Data augmentation and test-time augmentation (TTA): vertical flip, shuffle LIGO channels, Gaussian noise, time shift, time mask, Monte Carlo dropout